 STS is a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at OHSU to reduce the loss of hearing in patients, both adults and children, treated with platinum-based chemotherapy agents.
-In 2007, the results of a Phase III trial in adults with head and neck cancer treated with cisplatin were reported demonstrating that STS was able to protect against cisplatin-induced hearing loss without any apparent affect on treatment efficacy two years after treatment.
-On October 30, 2007, we announced the launch of a Phase III trial with SIOPEL and opened the study for patient enrollment in the United Kingdom.
-The study is expected to enroll approximately 100 evaluable children with liver (hepatoblastoma) cancer at participating SIOPEL centers in up to 33 countries.
+In 2007, the results of a Phase III trial conducted by the Netherlands Cancer Institute-Antoni van Leeuwenhoek Hospital, or NCI-AVL, in adults with head and neck cancer treated with cisplatin were reported demonstrating that STS was able to protect against cisplatin-induced hearing loss without any apparent affect on anticancer treatment efficacy of cisplatin two years after treatment.
+In May 2008, we completed a license agreement with the NCI-AVL for the exclusive use of the data from the completed Phase III trial with STS to prevent hearing loss in adults with head and neck cancer.
+The agreement also includes an exclusive license to data from a planned long-term study intended to provide follow-up on the hearing status, disease-free status and overall survival of patients from the completed Phase III trial.
+In October 2007, we announced the launch of a Phase III trial with SIOPEL which is expected to enroll approximately 100 pediatric patients with liver (hepatoblastoma) cancer at participating SIOPEL centers in up to 33 countries.
 Patients will be randomized to receive either cisplatin alone, a platinum-based drug associated with frequent hearing loss, or cisplatin plus STS.
 The study, which will be coordinated through the Children's Cancer and Leukaemia Group in the United Kingdom, will compare the level of hearing loss associated with cisplatin alone versus the combination of cisplatin plus STS, as well as the safety, tolerability and anti-tumor activity in both arms of the study.
-On March 26, 2008, we announced the activation of a Phase III trial with STS to prevent hearing loss in children receiving cisplatin-based chemotherapy in collaboration with the Children's Oncology Group, or COG.
+In March 2008, we announced the activation of a Phase III trial with STS to prevent hearing loss in children receiving cisplatin-based chemotherapy in collaboration with the Children's Oncology Group, or COG.
 The goal of this Phase III study is to evaluate whether STS is an effective and safe means of preventing hearing loss in children receiving cisplatin-based chemotherapy for newly diagnosed germ cell, liver (hepatoblastoma), brain (medulloblastoma), nerve tissue (neuroblastoma) or bone (osteosarcoma) cancers.
 Eligible children will be one to eighteen years of age who are to receive cisplatin according to their disease-specific regimen and, upon enrollment onto this study, will be randomized to receive STS or not.
 The trial is expected to enroll up to 120 patients over approximately three years in up to 230 COG centers in the United States, Canada, Australia and Europe.
 Both SIOPEL and COG will fund the clinical activities for these studies and we will be responsible for providing the drug and drug distribution.
-We also plan to initiate an STS Phase III study in adult patients with head and neck cancer to evaluate hearing loss.
+We also plan to initiate an STS Phase III study in the U.S. in adult patients with head and neck cancer to evaluate hearing loss protection during platinum-based chemotherapy and radiation therapy by the end of the year.
+We incurred \$0.6 million of internal and external expense for STS during the six months ended June 30, 2008.